 Starting in 2019, Array implemented an improved tool for assessing the risks correlated to one's position.
 This tool is referred to as our Hazard Identification and Risk Assessment (HIRA).
-The HIRA began at our facilities in Canada and the United States with plans of adopting it at other facilities in the coming years.
+The HIRA began at our facilities in Canada and the United States, and has since been extended to our facility in Mexico.
+There are plans to further extend the use of the tool in Europe starting in 2022.
 Array uses this tool to quantify the occupational hazards associated with each position.
 The implementation of this program creates a foundation for due diligence and methodology for ensuring we have taken all reasonable steps to identify and mitigate risks that our employees may encounter in the course of their work.
-The HIRA allows us to identified risks in the following six hazard categories (not in order of importance): Biological, Chemical, Musculoskeletal Disorders, Physical, Psychosocial, and Safety.
+The HIRA allows us to identified risks in the following six hazard categories (not in order of importance): Biological, Chemical, Musculoskeletal Disorders, Physical,

+Psychosocial, and Safety.
 Once activities in these categories have been identified, risk values are calculated based on the probability and severity of an incident if it were to occur.
 Each activity is evaluated based on its intrinsic risk (risk with no controls) and controlled risk (current controls).
 The risk values will fall into one of the four risk impacts categories: Low, Medium, High and Extreme.
-This information has been used to develop the safety goals for 2020.
+This information is used to develop our annual safety goals.

-Beginning on the first day of work, employees are regularly provided with information about Array's Health and Safety program.
+Beginning on the first day of work, and throughout their time at Array, employees are provided with information about Array's Health and Safety program.
 This global program has been developed in accordance with all applicable legislative requirements and provides critical information such as job hazards, Personal Protective Equipment (PPE) Policy and how to report an incident or injury.

 Array has developed global safety incident definitions that are used to standardize reporting across all facilities.
 The definitions and results can be found in Figures 5a & 5b.
 When an employee has witnessed or experienced a Potential Failure or Injury, they are trained to notify their direct supervisor as soon as reasonably possible.
 Employees who have been injured are treated by a certified first aider, who will rely on their training to determine if external medical attention is required and respond accordingly.
-If this case, they are responsible for ensuring someone notifies the SRM department immediately.
+In this case, they are responsible for ensuring someone notifies the SRM department immediately.
 Once the employee has been treated, an Injury Report is completed.
 If an incident occurred where an employee was not hurt but had the potential to be injured, a Potential Failures Report is completed.
-Potential Failures and Injury reports are analyzed on a monthly basis and communications are provided accordingly.
+Potential Failures and Injury reports are analyzed on a weekly basis and communications are provided accordingly.
 This information is shared with the site's health and safety committee.